JamesHBickerton/DevNotes/Notes/JAVASCRIPTNOTES2025.md

 - The `findIndex()` method is similar to the `find()` method, where you need to pass in through a condition (true or false).
 It will then return the first INDEX in the array that returns true (similar to the indexOf method - but with findIndex() we can create a complex condition - anything that returns true or false).
 - The `findLast()` and `findLastIndex()` can be also be used similarly to get the last element or index, which can be good for using for 'latest transactions' or viewing the most recent activity.

 - The `some()` method can be used (similar to the `.includes()` method) if you want to check if any item/element fits a particular condition.
-The difference is that the `includes()` method checks for equality, whereas the `.includes()` method checks for conditions.
+The difference is that the `includes()` method checks for equality, whereas the `.some()` method checks for conditions.
 Whenever you see the word 'any' included in questions or challenges, it's usually a good idea to use the `some()` method.
 - The `every()` method only returns true if ALL of the elements in the array 'pass the test' will be true.

 - The `flat()` method creates a new array with all sub-array elements concactenated together.
 Useful for nested arrays and combining them into one to "flatten" the array.
 This only goes one level deep though.
 This also doesn't need a callback function.
 If it is one level deep of nesting, you would just use the `flat()`, but if it is 2 for example then you would just use `flat(2)`.